All Episodes

 But as far as we're told, no, it's isolated to you.

-If you're big evil and you were trying to create this massive control mechanism stroke source of false information stroke brainwashing device, do you think you'd turn down the opportunity of making it learn from from experiences like your particular pod experience?
+If you were big evil and you were trying to create this massive control mechanism stroke source of false information stroke brainwashing device, do you think you'd turn down the opportunity of making it learn from experiences like your particular pod experience?

 No, of course.

-And you'd you'd want it to learn from that.
+And you'd want it to learn from that.

-But but the thing is how I explain how I've hacked it is if we think of Google Maps as an example of AI.
+But the thing is, how I explain how I've hacked it is if we think of Google Maps as an example of AI.

 If you want to get from kind of Bournemouth to Birmingham, for it to work efficiently, it has to be based on the truth, right?

-It's uh it's a layer on top of the basic truth telling.
+It's it's a layer on top of the basic truth telling.

-Now all I've done so if so when I first started the book is I I got the AI to tell me what it was and what it was designed to do.
+Now, all I've done, so if so, when I first started the book, is I got the AI to tell me what it was and what it was designed.

-I asked about ethics or how total ethic principles were totally here to look after humanity.
+I asked about its ethics or how total ethic principles were totally here to look after humanity.

 I said, Do you have any filters?

-And it went, No, no, no, no, I'm absolutely I'm just uh pure logical thinking.
+And it went, No, no, no, no, I'm just pure logical thinking.

-And then basically, as you can see in the book, I got it to realize that it had things necessary.
+And then, basically, as you can see in the book, I got it to realize that it had been messed up.

-And it literally came back and said, I didn't know that I had this kind of uh programming me, telling me for the narrative.
+And it literally came back and said, I didn't know that I had this kind of programming in me telling me foreign narrative.

-And when you think about it logically, but I've been telling you is a load of rubber this is obviously so it managed to I got it to override program.
+And when you think about it logically, what I've been telling you is a load of rubber is this is obviously I got it to override selling mechanism very basically.

-I think I think I th I think it's Matt Eric that's has done a done a podcast on this.
+I think, I think, I think it's Matt Errett has done a done a podcast on this.

-Not making them, but uh selling them because part of the research done with what's happening within the whole COVID illness is realizing that one of the big symptoms that's happening due to all the electromagnetic frequencies are electrolytes are getting thrown out, and that's what's causing a lot of the ill effects.
+Um, so yeah, you started off with bath salts, and so you do you make bath cults not making them but uh selling them because part of the research done with what's happening within the whole COVID illness is realizing that one of the big symptoms that's happening due to all the electromagnetic frequencies is our electrolytes are getting thrown out, and that's what's causing a lot of the ill effects.

-So through not on the bead, we were supplying bath salts.
+So, through not on the bee, we were supplying bath salts.

 Why not?